 Your rates notice states a standard four instalments option is available, however the City is able to tailor a payment arrangement to the individual over a repayment period of five years from the date of the notice issue.
 Interest applies at 2 per cent p/a calculated daily on any remaining underground power charges.

 Contact us to arrange an alternative repayment plan.

-State Government legislation and funding provides eligible pensioners or seniors with a Commonwealth Health card with a rebate of up to 50%, to a maximumof $750 for pensioners and $100 for seniors, if they pay the full charge by 30 June of the current financial year.
+State Government legislation and funding provides eligible pensioners with a Commonwealth Health card with a rebate of up to 50% for their underground power if they pay the full charge by 30 June of the current financial year.
 If the account is not paid in full by 30 June of the current financial year, then the State Government will not pay the rebate.